 The New Dunedin Hospital project team is continuing to make good progress and the design stage has ramped up with a number of key appointments to the design team, says Michelle Arrowsmith, Deputy Director-General DHB Performance Support and Infrastructure.

 “The Ministry is now working through the concept design phase which will give more certainty around what the hospital will look like and how it will operate.

-“The next tranche of design team and project consultants have come together this week in Dunedin to discuss how to take the project to the next stage and to start demolition planning for the Cadbury factory site.
+“The next tranche of design team and project consultants have come together this week in Dunedin to discuss how to take the project to the next stage.

 “These appointments follow a comprehensive tender and evaluation process led by the Ministry with input from Southern DHB and independent design and construction experts.

 “The location of key project staff in Dunedin was a key consideration as this is important to the project’s overall success.
 The consultants will operate from either a Dunedin or Christchurch office.

 “Resource Coordination Partnership have been appointed to the Design Manager and Project Manager roles.